StephanOrgiazzi/eagle-view-escapes/README.md

   - Compressed images using Imagemin
   - Automatic Sprites using SVG-sprites
   - Lazy-loaded images using lazysizes
-  - Extensive use of Responsive images (different sizes and DPIs to match the user's display)
+  - Extensive use of Responsive images (different sizes and DPIs to match the user's current display)

 ### SEO